jarun/lsstack64/README.md

 Usage:
 $ unwind PID
-//as long as you are the owner of the process, use sudo otherwise
+// as long as you are the owner of the process, use sudo otherwise
+// unwind is the test program on x86_64.
+The functionality will be merged to lsstack64.

 A sample output with SRWare Iron browser: http://pastebin.com/vTFhDUD2